bmth-arg-wiki/bmth-arg-wiki.github.io/pages/music/amo-in-the-dark.md

 ---
-title: "In the Dark"
+title: "In The Dark"
 categories: ["music"]
+description: "The song In The Dark from the album amo."
 ---
-# In the Dark
+# In The Dark

-"In the Dark" is a song from the album 'Amo'.
+"In The Dark" is a song from the album 'Amo'.
 Its music video contains many references to a mysterious organization called ARC/HIVE, just like [the D8 log](../files/lauren_d8_log).

 ![arc-hive-arg.png](../../Resources/music/amo/arc-hive-arg.png)